Detect Frequent Graph Recompilations

 What’s Next?

-Feel free to use the same technique to check the frequency of graph recompilations in your code.
-If needed, look for possible resolutions using the Handling Dynamic Shapes guide.
+Use the same technique to check the frequency of graph recompilations in other code.
+If needed, look for possible resolutions using the Handling Dynamic Shapes.